vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 Terraform typically runs on CIs and developer machines, making portability valuable.
 For Terraform, users can follow the [guide](https://www.terraform.io/docs/extend/writing-custom-providers.html) to write a Go-based provider, which they can then distribute as a portable binary.
-Notably: This means either distributing an unoptimized binary, distributing a lot of optimized binaries, or requiring folks build their own optimized binaries.
+Notably: This means either distributing an unoptimized binary, distributing a lot of optimized binaries (per architecture), or requiring folks build their own optimized binaries.
 Terraform doesn't care much about speed, so unoptimized binaries are acceptable.

 Vector is in a slightly different position than Terraform though!
 Vector runs primarily in servers and even end user machines.
-We can't expect users to have build tooling installed on their servers (it's a security risk!) and we definitely can't expect it on an end-user machines.
-Most people just aren't that interested in computers.
-Vector has different performance needs, too.
-While folk's aren't generally wanting to execute terraform providers hundreds of thousands (or millions) of times per second, they are absolutely doing that with Vector.
+We can't expect users to have build tooling installed on their servers (it's a security risk!) and we definitely can't expect it on end-user machines. *Most people just aren't that interested in computers.* Vector has different performance needs, too.
+While folks aren't generally wanting to execute terraform providers hundreds of thousands (or millions) of times per second, they are absolutely doing that with Vector.

 When we're processing the firehose of events originating from a modern infrastructure every millisecond counts.
-Vector needs a way to ship portable, *optimizable* modules if we ever hope of making this a reality.
+Vector needs a way to ship portable, *optimizable* plugins if we ever hope of making this a reality.

 ### Simplifying common basic transforms